 Preserving and Celebrating the historic legacy of the African American community that once thrived in Central East Austin.

 Six Square is a 501(c)3 nonprofit organization that celebrates and preserves the great arts, culture and history of Central East Austin.
 Named for the six square miles of the former “negro” district, Six Square is a visionary leader and powerful partner for major projects that preserve, promote, and sustain black arts, history and culture.
-We are also the only designated black cultural district in the state of Texas!
+We are the only state designated black cultural district in Texas.

 Six Square’s vision for Austin’s black cultural district